visit-dav/visit/src/doc/cli_manual/functions.rst

 level : type
     A string '1', '2', '3', '4', '5' with an optional 'b' suffix to indicatewhether the output should be buffered.
 A value of '1' is a low debug level , which should be used to produce little output while a value of 5 should produce a lot of debug output.

-return value : integer
-    The GetDebugLevel function returns the debug level of the VisIt module.

 **Description:**